ConnorDedic/notes/PNPT/PEH/AD.md

 punisher 10.0.2.220
 spiderman 10.0.2.221

-## Strategy
-- Responder
-- MiTM6
+# INTERNAL ATTACKS
+1. Start with mitm6 and responder
-- Scan to generate traffic
+2. Scan to generate traffic
+3. Check websites and look for alternate paths
-- Look for default cred
+4. Look for default creds / low hanging fruit
-- What else can I do?
+5. What else can I do?

-# INIT ACCESS
 ## LLMNR POISON
 *This attack works because a machine in an AD environment requests access to a named service that doesn't exist.
 The connection fails, and the attacker requests the user:hash to connect the target to the nonexistent service.
 The target sends the user:hash and attacker can use them for a hashcrack.